-1.3.3.
-Use of, or reference to, official test numbers of a national metrology institute.
+1.6.3 Use of, or reference to, official test numbers of a national metrology institute.

 Having an authentic test number does not provide assurance or evidence that the measurement value provided by another organization is traceable.
 Not only must there be an unbroken chain of comparisons, but each measurement must be accompanied by a statement of uncertainty associated with the value.
 Test report numbers should not be used nor required as proof of the adequacy or traceability of a test or measurement.
-National and international standards dealing with test and measurement quality requirements, such as ISO 10012, ISO/IEC 17025 and the ISO 9000 series do not require the use or reporting of specific test numbers to establish traceability.
+National and international documentary standards for test and measurement quality requirements, such as ISO 10012, ISO/IEC 17025 and the ISO 9000 series, provide guidance for assessing metrological traceability and do not require the use or reporting of specific test numbers to establish metrological traceability.

-1.4.
-Safety
+1.7 Safety